Dugagjin Dedaj

-Dugagjin Dedaj (born 15 September 1989 in Switzerland) is a Swiss footballer.
+Dugagjin Dedaj (born 15 September 1989) is a Swiss footballer.

 Career

 In 2014, straight after Grenchen lost 10–0 to Swiss Super League club Luzern's youth team, Dedaj was released from Grenchen along with the rest of the starting eleven.
 However, he stated that his and the rest of the players' names were "publicly exposed on a list".
 He also claimed that the way they were fired was "completely ridiculous and borders on character assassination".